pgbarletta/locuaz/docs/source/pruners.rst

 locuaz.prunermetropolis module
 --------------------------------
-When using only 1 scoring function, the well known *metropolis acceptance criteria* can be used to decide whether a complex passes to the next *epoch*:
+When using only 1 scorer, the well known *metropolis acceptance criteria* can be used to decide whether a complex passes to the next *epoch*:

 .. math::